CaptainPants/sweeter/readme.md

         // The .value version is nicer but isn't part of the ReadWriteSignal interface due to some
         // challenges in the type-system
     }

+    // JSX intrinsic elements directly call document.createElement, so the result
+    // can be manipulated like any other DOM elements.
+    // There is one gotcha: JSX.Element is a union type of all possible JSX results
+    // so you will need to assert the value to its correct type in order to use it
+    // in a meaningful way.
+    const div = <div />;

     // Note the bind:value is a 2-way binding of a mutable signal to a compatible
     // property.
 Out of the box this only works for the value properties of form